William at 40: A milestone birthday in a life under scrutiny

 William and Kate represented the queen last March when they made an eight-day tour of Belize, Jamaica and the Bahamas, three of the 14 independent countries where the British monarch still serves as head of state.

-They were met with brass bands and gala dinners, but also demonstrations by protesters demanding reparations for Britain’s role in the enslavement of millions of Africans.
+They were met with brass bands and gala dinners, but also with demonstrations by protesters demanding reparations for Britain’s role in the enslavement of millions of Africans.
 Jamaican Prime Minister Andrew Holness told the royals his country intended to become a republic, severing ties to the monarchy.

 After the trip, the young royals were criticized as “tone deaf” for perpetuating images of Britain’s colonial rule.